interserver/mailbaby-api-samples/openapi-client/gdscript/apis/SendingApi.md

 # Invoke an endpoint
 api.send_mail(
-	# to: String = ""   Eg: to_example
+	# to: SendMailTo
-	# The Contact whom is the primary recipient of this email.
 	to,
-	# from: String = ""   Eg: from_example
+	# from: String   Eg: from_example
-	# The contact whom is the this email is from.
+	# The sender address.
+This is used as both the `From` header and the `Reply-To` header automatically.
+Must be a valid email address authorized for your mail order.
 	from,
 	# subject: String = ""   Eg: subject_example
-	# The subject or title of the email
+	# The subject line of the email.
 	subject,
 	# body: String = ""   Eg: body_example
-	# The main email contents.
+	# The email body.
+If the string contains any HTML tags the message is automatically sent as `text/html`; otherwise it is sent as `text/plain`.
 	body,
-	# id: int   Eg: 56
+	# id: float   Eg: 789
-	# Optional Order ID
+	# Optional numeric ID of the mail order to send through.
+If omitted the first active order on your account is used automatically.
+Valid IDs are returned by `GET /mail`.
 	id,
 	# On Success
 	func(response):  # response is ApiResponse